vivekkr12/java-cryptography-demos/README.md

 This project contains samples on how to do cryptographic operations in Java using the [BouncyCastle](https://www.bouncycastle.org/) libray.

+*These classes are not actual tests, its just a convinient way to run individual methods in an IDE*

 This is what you can expect to find the included classes:

 1. [`ProvidersTest`](src/test/java/com/here/had/webapps/crypto/ProvidersTest.java): A demo of how JCE uses crypto providers and how external providers can be added